Skip to main content

 Based on 2 established neurological measurement tools5,6

-• Pooled interim analysis from phase 2a and 3a open-label trials
+• Pooled interim analysis from phase 2a and phase 3a open-label trials

 • Included pediatric patients 1 month to <17 years (N=219) uncontrolled by 1 to 3 AEDs